pashinde/notes/reactjs/exercises.md

 1. Build a form with validation for required fields.
 2. Integrate form submission with API.
 3. Use form-level and field-level validation.

+## Section R: Zustand

+1. Build a todo app with Zustand.
+2. Add persistence with middleware.
+3. Use selectors to optimize re-renders.